Fairfields Primary School and Nursery

 7. What training have the staff, supporting children with SEND, had or are having?

-There are formal occasions such as Parents’ Evenings where parents are involved in discussions about their child’s education.
-However, we have an ‘open door’ policy where parents are able to speak to a teacher at an appropriate time, to pass on a message/ piece of information, or a meeting is planned where a longer discussion may be needed.
-Working parents are able to telephone to arrange for a teacher to call them back or email via the school office if there is a particular issue they wish to discuss.
+There are formal occasions such as parents’ evenings and child centred planning meetings where parents are involved in discussions about their child’s education.
+In addition to these, we have an ‘open door’ policy; parents are able to speak to a teacher at an appropriate time to pass on a message/ piece of information and a meeting will be planned where a longer discussion may be needed.
+Working parents are able to telephone to arrange for a teacher to call them back or email via the SENCo if there is a particular issue they wish to discuss.
 Parents are represented on the school governing body and there is also a very active PTA in school.
 Parents of children with SEN are regularly involved in discussions with their child’s class teacher and the school SENCo.

 For all school trips a risk assessment is undertaken to ensure that each child is kept safe from harm.
-All children with SEND are included on all school trips and when appropriate additional staff are deployed.
+All children with SEND are included on all school trips and when appropriate additional staff will be deployed.
 Parents are consulted to ensure full participation and active engagement of all children.
-Where the outings are run by outside agencies they are made aware of each child’s needs so that they deal with them in a sensitive and appropriate manner.

-The school has a SENCo who can be contacted by telephone or email and is available to meet with parents if you have any concerns about your child.
-You may feel it is more appropriate to speak to your child’s teacher with any initial queries.
-If you wish to make a complaint, the school has a complaints procedure which is available from the school office.
+The school’s SENCo who can be contacted by telephone or email and is available to meet with parents they have any concerns about their child.
+Parents should first speak to their child’s teacher with any initial queries.